-- Slacks or Pants Dress pants only.
-Cargo pants, camouflage pants, tight-fitting pants, or torn pants are not permitted. - Shirts Marquette polo/dress shirt must be worn every day during school.
+- 1. Slacks Dress pants in solid colors only.
+Cargo pants, camouflage pants, tight-fitting pants, or torn pants are not permitted. - 2.
+Shirts Marquette polo/dress shirt must be worn every day during school.
 All but the top two buttons must be buttoned.
 Shirts must be properly fitted.
-The Marquette polo/dress shirt is the approved shirt that carries the MHS or Marquette Academy design logo.
-This is the only style of shirt that may be worn to school when this dress code is in effect. - Sweatshirts The only acceptable outerwear is a Marquette Academy sweatshirt or Marquette Academy outerwear with the Marquette Academy dress code shirt underneath.
-(NO Athletic style jackets (Nike, Under Armor, Columbia, etc) are allowed Sweaters - Dress sweaters and Marquette Academy sweatshirts are the only acceptable outerwear.
-MUST BE WORN OVER A MARQUETTE ACADEMY DRESS CODE SHIRT.
-Marquette University items are not acceptable.

-Marquette Academy Athletic team Apparel is not to be worn during the school day except on approved days.

-- Jackets No coats or jackets are permitted in the classroom. - Shoes dress shoes and tennis shoes are permitted. - Hats No hats may be worn in the building. - Hair will be neat, clean, and well groomed.
-Hair must be cut so that the entire ear is showing and may not touch the collar of the shirt or go past the eyebrows.
-Curly hair may not touch the collar when pulled straight.
-Before students get extreme haircuts, they are advised to check with the dean of students.
-The final decision on length of hair is up to administrations discretion.
-If you are asked to cut your hair it needs to be done promptly.
+The Marquette polo/dress shirt is the approved shirt that carries the MHS or Marquette Academy design logo. - 3.
+Sweatshirts The only acceptable outerwear is a Marquette Academy sweatshirt or Marquette Academy outerwear with the Marquette Academy dress code shirt underneath.
+(No athletic style jackets (Nike, Under Armor, Columbia, etc) are allowed. - 4.
+Sweaters Dress sweaters are permitted.
+A Marquette Academy polo or dress shirt must be worn underneath the sweater. - 5.
+Marquette Academy athletic team apparel is not to be worn during the school day except on approved days. - 6.
+Jackets No coats or jackets are permitted in the classroom. - 7.
+Shoes Athletic and dress style shoes are recommended.
+Crocs and cowboy style boots are permitted.
+Sandals with a heel strap will be permitted during warm weather dress.
+Birkenstock style sandals are also permitted.
+Flip flops and athletic slide style sandals are not permitted. - 8.
+Hats No hats may be worn in the building. - 9.
+Hair Hair should be kept neat and no longer than 2 inches in length.
+Hair should be cut so it is off their face (out of their eyes when combed straight down) and off of their ears and collar.
+No mullets, mohawks, or man buns are permitted. - 10.
+Facial Hair Boys should also be clean-shaven upon arrival to school.. - 11.
+Jewelry Boys may not have any visible piercings and no facial jewelry (i.e.: nose, tongue, lip, etc.) will be permitted during the school day or while participating in extracurricular activities. - 12.
+No sunglasses or chains hanging from the pocket are allowed in the school - 13.

-No facial hair is allowed.

-Students who are not in compliance with dress code in regard to hair will not be allowed to participate in extracurricular activities including games, performances, and practices.
-Beards and Sideburns- Students are to be clean shaven and sideburns are not to go past the bottom of the ear.

-- Jewelry- No piercings of any kind.
-No slogan buttons that are not connected with the school. - No sunglasses or chains hanging from the pocket are allowed in the school

 The final decision as to whether a young man's appearance is proper for the school will be made by the school administration.
 A student without appropriate dress will be sent to the office and will be out of class until the situation can be rectified.

-Warm weather dress code
+Warm Weather Dress Code

-Warm weather dress code will be in effect from the start date of school until October 31st and from May 1st until the end date of school.
+Warm weather dress code will be in effect from the start date of school until October 31st and will resume May 1st until the end date of school.
 Chronic violators of the warm weather dress code policy will lose the privilege of relaxed dress during this time.